-Students who have demonstrated readiness for college-level courses and meet all necessary prerequisites may matriculate at any college that has a cooperative agreement with the District.
-Collegiate opportunities may include early admission to college, collegiate-level work offered in the high school, or other means of providing advanced work.
-The administration will review and approve any college courses before they are taken during the school day.
+Students who wish to enroll in college level coursework shall meet all academic, grade level and coursework requirements as set forth by administrative guidelines.
+Students who have demonstrated intellectual and social maturity may choose to matriculate at any one (1) of the colleges that have a cooperative agreement with our School District.
+Such opportunities may include early admission to college, collegiate-level work offered in the high school, or other means of providing advanced work.
+Review and approval by the administration are necessary before any college courses may be taken during the school day.